rezamarzban/fastNeuralNetwork/README.md

 By following these steps with a basic NumPy implementation, one can gain a deeper understanding of the fundamental operations involved in training and testing a neural network.

-Here is a simple code example for creating, training, and testing a neural network using only NumPy, as previously explained.
+Here is a code for creating, training, and testing a simple neural network using only NumPy, as previously explained.

 Neural Network Implementation with NumPy `simpleNN_num.py`: